zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/provider-oracle.md

 {% endhighlight %}

 ## Solution - .NET Bulk Operations with Oracle

-The .NET Bulk Operations use under the hood the Array Bindings solution and support all Oracle provider:
+This solution is the faster (use Array Bindings under the hood) and easiest solution.

+All Oracle provider are supported:

 - Oracle.DataAccess
 - Oracle.ManagedDataAccess
 - Devart.Data.Oracle

-and all kind of bulk operations:
+Even more, all bulk operations are supported:
 - BulkInsert
 - BulkUpdate
 - BulkDelete